xifu-irap/dmx-NGL-fw/README.md

 ## 3. New unitary test creation

    For a new unitary test, it is necessary to create the following files, XXXX corresponding to unitary test number on 4 characters:
-   - A script file named DRE_DMX_UT_XXXX, located in directory /simu/utest
+   - A script file named DRE_DMX_UT_XXXX, located in directory /simu/utest, which describes the test scenario in the form of sequential commands
-   - A configuration VHDL file named DRE_DMX_UT_XXXX_cfg.vhd, located in directory /simu/conf.
+   - A configuration VHDL file named DRE_DMX_UT_XXXX_cfg.vhd, located in directory /simu/conf, which describes the static parameters of the test.

    The configuration VHDL file can include the non nominal parameter generics of model components used by the unitary test, the generics of parser must be absolutely defined:
    - g_SIM_TIME (time)  : Simulation time